About

 She obtained her PhD at Radboud University Nijmegen.
 Her PhD research focused on ‘moral injury’, which refers to the profound feelings of guilt, shame and/or betrayal that people may develop when their moral expectations and beliefs are violated by their own or other people’s actions.
 Her PhD dissertation was awarded the Van Helsdingen prize for the best work on the borderline of psychiatry and philosophy.
 You can find more information on this study by clicking here.
 Refer to the Publications section for the book Moral Injury and Soldiers in Conflict: Political Practices and Public Perceptions published by Routledge that resulted from this research.

 Currently, she works as an assistant professor Social and Behavioral Sciences at the Faculty of Military Sciences at the Netherlands Defense Academy (NLDA).
 She teaches courses on ethics and the psychosocial dynamics of (military) violence and conducts ethnographic, inter- and transdisciplinary research on moral injury and the daily experience of soldiers.
-Additionally, she is the project leader of an NWO-funded research project on ‘moral injury’, which includes action research aimed at the development of interventions.
+Additionally, since 2020 she is the project leader of an NWO-funded research project on ‘moral injury’, which includes action research aimed at the development of interventions.
 This transdisciplinary research project is a collaboration between CICAM of the Radboud University Nijmegen, the Netherlands Defense Academy, the Netherlands Police Acadamy, the Netherlands Veterans Institute and the Center of Excellence on War, Persecution and Violence of the ARQ National Psychotrauma Center.
 You can visit the project website by clicking here.
+In 2023, she and co-applicant Jori Kalkman were awarded a grant for research on military humor to gain insight into the military experience and, more broadly, into military culture.
+This contributes to a better understanding of how humor can impact the resilience of military personnel, both positively and negatively.
+Ultimately, this research leads to a deeper understanding of the professions that operate under state authority and under the critical scrutiny of society in high-impact conditions.